-In Mongolia, each horsemen select the best horse from their herd and takes it to the race during the Naadam festival.
-Horse racing is one of the "three manly sportsr".
+In Mongolia, each horseman selects the best horse from their herd and takes it to the race during the Naadam festival.
+Horse racing is one of the "three manly sports".
 Mongolian races are long, up to 30 km, and can involve thousands of horses.

 3. MONGOLIA IS THE LEAST VEGAN PLACE IN THE WORLD

 Mongolia is definitely the country for meat lovers.
 We eat meat around the year as we have harsh weathers which had affected the traditional diet.
 Mongols mainly eat beef, mutton, horse meat and goat meat.
 It is popular to eat horse meat during the extremely cold Mongolian winter as the meat serves more calories which help the body to keep warm.